pehyq/Text-Classification/README.md

 Data set is not uploaded due to privacy issues, to contact me if interested.

+### Program structure
+The programme consists of the following:
+1. Pre-processing of text data
+2. Feature selection based on Document frequency
+3. Classification using machine learning techniques
+4. Testing and optimisation based on 10-fold cross validation and precision, recall, and f1 scores

 ### Environment Setting
 Python 3.6.3 |Anaconda custom (64-bit)| (default, Oct 15 2017, 03:27:45) [MSC v.1900 64 bit (AMD64)]